Skip to main content

 The Kitchen Interface

 The kitchen is a primary interface between the outside world and your internal biology.
 The way you store, heat, and cook your food determines what enters your body.
-Plastic containers and wraps, especially when heated, can leach chemicals like BPA and directly into your meals.
+Plastic containers and wraps, especially when heated, can leach chemicals like BPA and phthalates directly into your meals.
 These compounds are well-documented endocrine disruptors.

 A foundational lifestyle change is to transition your food storage to inert materials.
 Glass, stainless steel, and ceramic containers provide a stable barrier, ensuring that you are consuming your food and nothing else.
 This single adjustment significantly reduces a major route of chemical ingestion.
 Similarly, many non-stick cookware surfaces release per- and polyfluoroalkyl substances (PFAS) at high temperatures.
-Opting for cast iron, stainless steel, or ceramic cookware is a powerful measure to protect your during food preparation.
+Opting for cast iron, stainless steel, or ceramic cookware is a powerful measure to protect your hormonal health during food preparation.

 Switching from plastic to glass or stainless steel for food storage and heating is a critical step in reducing your daily intake of endocrine-disrupting chemicals.